IR35 — what should the private sector do to prepare?

 Always remember that a paper trail is not enough.
 The contract must reflect how the relationship works in practice.

 Businesses should also conduct a full review or audit of all staff and contractors currently working within the business to identify if IR35 applies.

 A review of costs, in particular employer’s NICs, may reveal that it is no longer economically viable to have as many contractors or consultants working under the new rules.

-Finally, businesses should implement new recruitment procedures: job adverts should make it clear whether the role is for a contracted period of work conducted by a self-employed individual or whether it is intended as a more permanent, internal role.
+Finally, businesses should be ready to implement new recruitment procedures: job adverts should make it clear whether the role is for a contracted period of work conducted by a self-employed individual or whether it is intended as a more permanent, internal role.

-With only a few months to go until the legislation is extended, how will it impact the self-employed workforce, and how enthusiastically will employers engage with contractors in the future?
+With only a short while until the legislation is extended, how will it impact the self-employed workforce, and how enthusiastically will employers engage with contractors in the future?

 Time will tell, but for the moment, the best advice for businesses is to take steps now.